carterjbastian/platform_api_documentation/source/index.html.md

 ### That's it!

-That alone is sufficient to provide your users with access to the entire check investor status platform.
+That alone is sufficient to provide your users with access to the entire Check Investor Status accreditation process.

 Other endpoints can be hit with a similar data flow.
 Using the other documented endpoints, you can do everything from checking the verification status for a user to building dashboards for sponsors.

-# Documentation TODOs

-- Workflows visualization / development stories
-- Sample repo with examples
-- More examples
-	- Building a sponsor dashboard
-	- Working with events / webhooks